UCL-Biosciences/Auto-Prot/README.md

 Please note:
 - All code should be commented and use informative function/variable names
-- Use British English for spelling (e.g. "standardised" not "standardized")

 Need help?
 Open an issue or email - contact details above.